PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.Abstractions.md

 ### IPipebox

-The `IPipebox` interface defines the abstraction for the engine that runs a pipeline.
+The `IPipebox` interface defines the abstraction for the engine that executes a pipeline.
+A pipeline is a set of small tasks that combine to perform an asynchronous unit of work.

 **Methods**

 Method | Description
 :--- | :---
-UseProvider | Configures the pipebox to use the specified configuration.
+UseProvider | Configures the pipebox to use the specified service provider.
-UseConfig | Configures the pipebox to use the specified service provider.
+UseConfig | Configures the pipebox to use the specified configuration.
 UsePipeline | Configures the pipebox to execute the specified pipeline.
 ExecuteAsync | Executes the specified pipeline asynchronously.
 Execute | Executes the specified pipeline.

 ### IPipeboxContext

-The `IPipeBoxContext` interface defines the abstraction for the context that is processed along the pipeline execution.
+The `IPipeBoxContext` interface defines the abstraction for the context that is processed by the pipeline execution.

 **Properties**